danmarksmiljoeportal/lagvaelgeren/README.md

 DataDeling consists of three high level parts:

-* LV - Lagvælger - Vue 3 reusable component as npm package
+* Lagvælger - Vue 3 reusable component as npm package
-* DB - Databutik - Vue 3 reusable component as npm package
+* Databutik - Vue 3 reusable component as npm package
-* DKS - DataKatalogService - REST service providing an API to access a catalog of Datasets
+* Datakatalog service - REST service providing an API to access a catalog of Datasets

-Currently, the only publicly available part is the DKS - DataKatalogService.
+Currently, the only publicly available part is the Datakatalog service.

 # Getting Started